Easy Apple Doughnuts

 Substitutions

-Sugar – If you don’t have white sugar, any type of sugar would work: coconut, brown, etc.
+Sugar – If you don’t have white sugar, any sugar would work: coconut, brown, etc.

 Yoghurt – I used Greek yoghurt, but any type of yoghurt is fine, even fat-free plain yoghurt or kefir.